 Exploring the Feasibility of an Advisory Board for Research Integrity: Has the Time Come?
 (November 2019)

 Public trust in science has been challenged in recent years by highly publicized cases of research misconduct, irreproducible research, and instances in which conflicts of interest infected findings.
 While public confidence in science remains high, ensuring the excellence, integrity and trustworthiness of the scientific enterprise remains critical.
 To address these concerns, a November 2019 Sunnylands retreat drew together scientists, science publishers, and NGO leaders to explore the feasibility of creating a strategic council at the National Academy of Sciences to elevate the excellence and safeguard the health and welfare of scientific research.
-The retreat produced a draft white paper that will inform the plans of NAS President Marcia K. McNutt to create such an entity.
+The retreat produced recommendations to help inform the plans of NAS President Marcia K. McNutt to create such an entity.
+In July 2021, the National Academy of Sciences announced the creation of a Strategic Council for Research Excellence, Integrity, and Trust, bringing together researchers, institutions, and policy makers to “identify challenges to the integrity and health of the research enterprise” and work to develop policies and best practices for resolving those challenges.
+APPC Director Kathleen Hall Jamieson was named among the council members.

 Ethical Principles and Scientific Practice